-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility Land Use and Planning 1.
-Would the project result in a fundamental conflict between nearby land uses?
-(Addendum 3.10b; 2002 EIR Impact 4.1-2; Note: Impact 4.1-2, is not applicable to the 2012 Project) 2002 Mitigation: Mitigation Measure 4.1-1 through and 4.1-3.
-(Note: these mitigation measures are n2012 Mitigation: No Mitigation Warranted. not applicable to the 20.
-12 Project) Noise 1.
-Would the project generate noise in violation of the City of Oakland Noise Ordinance (Oakland Planning Code section 17.120.050) regarding construction noise, except if an acoustical analysis is performed that identifies recommend measures to reduce potential impacts?
-(Addendum 3.12.5a; 2002 EIR Impact 4.5-1 and Cumulative Impact 5.5-1) 2012 Mitigation: Mitigation Warranted; Implementation of SCA NOI-1, SCA NOI-2, SCA NOI-construction noise impacts.
-SCA NOI-1: Days/Hours of Construction Operation: The project applicant shall require construction contractors to limit standard construction activities as follows: a) Construction activities are limited to between 7:00 a.m. and 7:00 p.m.
-Monday through Saturday, except that barging and unloading of soil shall be allowed 24 hours per day, 7 days per week for about 15 months. b) Any construction activity proposed to occur outside of the standard hours of 7:00 a.m. to 7:00 p.m.
+Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility the rate or amount of flow, of a creek, river or stream in a manner that would result in substantial erosion, siltation, or flooding, both on- or off-site?
+Noise Would the project generate noise in violation of the City of Oakland Noise Ordinance (Oakland Planning Code section 17.120.050) regarding construction noise, except if an acoustical analysis is performed that identifies recommend measures to SCA NOI-1: Days/Hours of Construction Operation: The project applicant shall require construction contractors to limit standard construction activities as follows: a) Construction activities are limited to between 7:00 a.m. and 7:00 p.m.
+Monday through Saturday, except that barging and unloading of soil shall be allowed 24 hours per day, 7 days per week for about 15 months.
+Ongoing throughout demolition, grading, and/or construction.
+City/Port reduce potential impacts? b) Any construction activity proposed to occur outside of the standard hours of 7:00 a.m. to 7:00 p.m.
 Monday through Saturday for special activities (such as concrete pouring which may require more continuous amounts of time) shall be evaluated on a case by case basis, with criteria including the proximity of residential uses and a consideration of resident's preferences for whether the activity is acceptable if the overall duration of construction is shortened and such construction activities shall only be allowed with the prior written authorization of the Building Services Division.
-The project applicant shall also submit an air quality report prepared by a qualified professional evaluating the air quality impacts of the special activities, if the duration of each activity exceeds 6 months. c) No construction activities include but are not limited to: truck idling, moving equipment d) Construction activities include but are not limited to: truck idling, moving equipment Ongoing throughout demolition, grading, and/or construction.
-City/Port
+The project applicant shall also submit an air quality report prepared by a qualified professional evaluating the air quality impacts of the special activities, if the duration of each activity exceeds 6 months.
+No construction activity shall take place on Sundays or Federal holidays, except as noted above. d) Construction activities include but are not limited to: truck idling, moving equipment (including trucks, elevators, etc) or materials, deliveries, and construction meetings held on-site in a non-enclosed area. e) Applicant shall use temporary power poles instead of generators where feasible.
+SCA NOI-2: Noise Control: To reduce noise impacts due to construction, the project applicant shall require construction contractors to implement a site-specific noise reduction program, subject to the Planning and Zoning Division and the Building Services Division review and approval, which includes the following measures: a) Equipment and trucks used for project construction shall utilize the best available noise control Ongoing throughout demolition, grading, and/or construction.
+City/Port techniques (e.g., improved mufflers, equipment redesign, use of intake silencers, ducts, engine enclosures and acoustically-attenuating shields or shrouds, wherever feasible). b) Except as provided herein, Impact tools (e.g., jack hammers, pavement breakers, and rock drills) used for project construction shall be hydraulically or electrically powered to avoid noise associated with compressed air exhaust from pneumatically powered tools.
+However, where use of pneumatic tools is unavoidable, an exhaust muffler on the compressed air exhaust shall be used; this muffler can lower noise levels from the exhaust by up to about 10 dBA.
+External